Workplace investigation questions to ask each party

 5. Is there anyone that may be a potential witness to this incident?

 You will want to interview as many witnesses as possible throughout the investigation to understand the full scope of what occurred.
-Having documented witness interviews also helps you prove that you conducted a thorough investigation and had all of the available facts prior to taking disciplinary action such as termination against the accused party should they try to challenge the decision later.
+Documenting witness interviews also helps you prove that you conducted a thorough investigation and had all of the available facts prior to taking disciplinary action, such as termination, against the accused party should they try to challenge the decision later.

 6. Have you reported the behavior or incident?
 Did you discuss it with anyone?

-A report is often the basis for starting an investigation, but often a formal HR complaint isn’t actually the first time workplace issues have been reported.
-They may have informally reported the issue to a supervisor before going to HR.
-They may also have spoken to co-workers were can help corroborate their report.
+A report is often the basis for starting an investigation, but often, a formal HR complaint isn’t actually the first time workplace issues have been reported.
+The employee may have informally reported the issue to a supervisor before going to HR.
+They may also have spoken to co-workers who can help corroborate their report.

 7. How has this impacted you personally and professionally?